 1. Zip it up: Hallmark’s Funzip gift boxes feature cool pop-up characters in festive holiday designs and are super easy to assemble without scissors or tape.
-To open, the recipient simply “unzips” the package (starting at $3, available at Hallmark stores).
+To open, the recipient simply “unzips” the package (starting at $5).

 2. Keep it organized: Many of us have gift cards with unused balances lying around the house at any given time, and it can be hard to keep track of them.
-Wrap up your gift card in the GiftCard.log organizer from Buttoned Up.
-With spaces to write down balances and expiration dates, you can give your loved ones the gift of organization, too ($12.95).
+Wrap up your gift card in the Card Cubby.
+With spaces to write down balances and expiration dates, you can give your loved ones the gift of organization, too ($23.50 and up)

 3. Christmas tree ornaments: The best gift card wrapping can be used long after the gift card itself has been redeemed.
-Many popular gift-card holders come in the form of Christmas tree ornaments -- keepsakes to be appreciated year after year.
+Many popular gift-card holders come in the form of Christmas tree ornaments – keepsakes to be appreciated year after year.
 Seastone manufactures several of these, and the products are only available through retail distributors, which include Wal-Mart, The Home Depot, Walgreens and Kroger stores.
-Victorian Trading's animated music box is a beautiful ornament and gift card holder in one ($7.99 plus shipping).
-Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it, add an ornament hook.
+Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it and add an ornament hook.
 Voila!
 You’ve got a fun, pretty gift card wrapper, with an added noisemaker bonus: The recipient has to pop it to get it open.
-(See our "3 fun ways to wrap gift cards" video for more.)

 5. Let them eat candy: A gift card is grand, but a gift card wrapping in the form of candy is dandy.
 For $5 to $10 on top of the gift card price, you can sweeten the deal with a miniature box of Godiva chocolates.
 Yum!

-7. Stick with a theme: It’s always fun to match the gift card wrapping with the gift card itself -- hide a casino gift card in a deck of playing cards, a Starbucks gift card inside a pound of coffee beans, or a photo gift certificate inside a picture frame.
-Combine an Omaha Steaks gift card with a set of steak knives and a cutting board, or drop a Williams-Sonoma gift card inside the pocket of a personalized W-S apron ($29 plus shipping) or wrapped with a personalized W-S mini spatula set ($27.50 plus shipping).
-Look for in-store specials, too -- such as Sephora's dual-mirrored compact/gift card holder, which is free with any Sephora gift card purchase.
+7. Stick with a theme: It’s always fun to match the gift card wrapping with the gift card itself – hide a casino gift card in a deck of playing cards, a Starbucks gift card inside a pound of coffee beans, or a photo gift certificate inside a picture frame.
+Combine an Omaha Steaks gift card with a set of steak knives and a cutting board, or drop a Williams-Sonoma gift card inside the pocket of a personalized W-S apron ($19.95 to $39.95 depending on color, plus shipping).

 “Package the cards in the appropriate way, and whatever you do, don’t use an empty iPod box for a fast-food gift card!”